Codecademy/docs/content/java/concepts/errors/terms/arrayindexoutofboundsexception/arrayindexoutofboundsexception.md

   - 'paths/computer-science'
 ---

-The `ArrayIndexOutOfBoundsException` is an [exception](https://www.codecademy.com/resources/docs/general/error) that occurs when attemptting to access an an index that does not exist within a given array.
+The `ArrayIndexOutOfBoundsException` is an [exception](https://www.codecademy.com/resources/docs/general/error) that occurs when attempting to access an index that does not exist within a given array.